Following Jesus from the Perspective of Relationships

 God sent Jesus to earth to die.
 Death is a relational term.
 If someone I know physically dies, my relationship with them is broken.
 They become inaccessible; the previous relationship no longer exists.

 The consequence of our rebellion against God is broken relationship with God.
-For us this had already occurred, and without intervention would continue indefinitely.
-When Jesus died on the cross, yes, His body died; but much more significant is that before he died, Jesus' relationship with God was broken.
+This would continue indefinitely for us without intervention.
+However, Jesus did intervene though his death on the cross.
+The significant part is that before his body died, Jesus' relationship with God was broken.
 (He said, "My God, my God, why have you forsaken me?"
 Matthew 27:46) Jesus God, having never been out of relationship with God before, experienced this death (the relationship part) in substitution for us.

 Then later, Jesus said two more things: "It is finished."
 (John 19:29) and "Father, into your hand I commend my spirit."
 (Luke 23:46) These showed that the relationship break was not permanent.
 The relationship being restored makes sense because throughout his whole experience, Jesus never had a value system that was different than God's.
 Therefore, Jesus couldn't remain out of relationship with God the Father!

 After this, Jesus let go of his physical life (though he was fully alive in his spirit), and some days later God completely restored his body back to life.
-This supernatural act was to show Jesus' authority in the physical realm, which also then was to show his full authority to correct issues in the spiritual realm.
+This supernatural act of God showed Jesus' authority in the physical realm, which also then was to show his full authority to correct issues in the spiritual realm.
 (Previously Jesus had explicitly made this point in Mark 2:5.)
 So, Jesus' physical death and resurrection was meant as objective evidence that he was able to solve the relationship consequence problem, that he had taken care of it.

 A New Kingdom